Our nation feels more divided every day.

 “We all believe in something better for ourselves and our communities.
 What’s important is finding your hope and then helping others to realize theirs.”

 Hannah Curtis, our Evaluation and Research Manager, has a background in public health, community-engaged programming, policy analysis, wedding planning, and theater.
 She grew up in Michigan where her favorite memories are of family camping trips, Disney sing-alongs in the car with her sister, and tubing on Lake Michigan with her girlfriends.
 Hannah loves working collaboratively with other women to give back to her community, a value instilled in her by her mother and grandmother.
-When she is not hiking, baking, or re-reading Harry Potter, Hannah is organizing volunteer events for her friends.
-She lives with her husband and two cats, “Oscar” and “Gracie Anne.”
+When she is not hiking, baking, or reading historical fiction, Hannah is organizing volunteer events for her friends.
+She lives with her husband, new baby Thea, and two cats, “Oscar” and “Gracie Anne.”